zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay-dxp-on-premises/installing-liferay-on-an-application-server/installing-liferay-on-weblogic.md

     jdbc.default.jndi.name=jdbc/LiferayPool
     ```

 Alternatively, the above configuration can be made strictly via properties in the `portal-ext.properties` file.
 To do so, place the following properties and values in the file.
-Be sure to change the `your*` values with the values appropriate for the database's configuration (if using MySQL):
+Make sure to change the `your*` values with the values appropriate for the database's configuration (if using MySQL):

 ```properties
 jdbc.default.driverClassName=com.mysql.jdbc.Driver